meliopolis/chainhopper-sdk/README.md

 ### Supported chains

 Currently, we support Ethereum, Optimism, Arbitrum, Base and Unichain.
+Please get in touch if you want us to support additional chains.

 ## Questions/Comments